08 Aug 5th Circuit Case Update: Escudero-Arciniega v. Holder

 It seems that the Fifth Circuit based its decision on an empirical observation, but forgot to cite any evidence for it.
 If it is so obvious that unauthorized entry of a vehicle usually involves force, it should not have been difficult to gather empirical proof to support this conclusion.

 If citing statistics in an immigration decision seems silly, take a look at Matter of Singh, 25 I&N Dec.
 670 (BIA 2012).
 It’s chock-full of statistics that either support or refute the notion that the crime of stalking entails a likelihood of force.

 Second, although the Court states specifically that there is “no, principled, significant distinction” between the Texas and New Mexico statutes of conviction, it’s worth noting that the Texas law explicitly includes an act of physical force — “break[ing] into — while the New Mexico law does not.
-That seems like a significant distinction, especially when the entire question is one of use of force.
+That seems like a significant distinction that every DUI lawyer in Boston talks about, especially when the entire question is one of use of force.

 Third, the New Mexico law is much broader in scope than the Texas law.
 It includes unauthorized entry into any “structure, movable or immovable.”
 The Texas crime is only for burglary of a motor vehicle.
 Thus, the New Mexico provision includes conduct like opening unlocked house windows and doors.
 This should have given the Fifth Circuit even more reason to pause before reaching sweeping conclusions about the statistical likelihood of force being used.